 “Vaccines are useless if they are not used to vaccinate people,” says Moncef Slaoui, a vaccine expert and former chief scientific adviser to Operation Warp Speed under former President Donald Trump.

 If enough Americans do get vaccinated, the country is likely to return to “a considerable degree of normality” in the second half of 2021, says Anthony Fauci, M.D., director of the National Institute of Allergy and Infectious Diseases at the National Institutes of Health.
-He recently cautioned that masks and social distancing measures are likely to stick around for much of 2021 but said he was optimistic about the vaccines in development.

-Still, their efficacy depends in part on widespread uptake.
+Still, vaccine efficacy depends in part on widespread uptake.
 “What would be really a terrible outcome is we have vaccines that are shown to be really good, and yet half of Americans decide not to use them,” Francis Collins, M.D., director of the National Institutes of Health, told AARP during a recent tele-town hall.
 “And then this epidemic could go on and on and on.
 We need to get about 90 percent of the population immunized if we’re going to basically tell this virus that it’s done.”

 Editor's Note: This story is updated periodically with new developments in states' vaccine distribution.
 Check back regularly.